SonyaMoisset/Pluralsight_Training/README.md

 - Web Applications Without a Server by Rob Conery
 - Electron Playbook by Rob Conery
 - Introduction to MEAN.JS by Mark Scott
+- Building a Real-time App with React, Flux, Webpack, and Firebase by Hendrik Swanepoel
 - Building Data-driven React Applications with Relay, GraphQL, and Flux by Samer Buna

 ## API